mkovacic90/GQueue/README.md

 Description=GQueue Job Scheduler and Monitor

 [Service]
-# Make sure to set the correct folder for both the .NET and GQueueDaemon
+# Make sure to set the correct directory for both the .NET and GQueueDaemon
 ExecStart=/usr/bin/dotnet /home/user/GQueue/GQueueDaemon.dll
-WorkingDirectory=/home/user/GQueue
+# Make sure to set Gaussian's scratch folder as the working directory
+WorkingDirectory=/var/tmp/scratch
 # Make sure to set the correct user and group
 User=user
 Group=group